OmriGruman/image-processing/README.md

-# Inro to Image Processing
+# Intro to Image Processing

-A Repo for the programming assignments in the "Computer Vision" course.
+A repo for the programming assignments in the "Computer Vision" course.

 The assignments include the following subjects:
 1. [Basic refresher on python, numpy, matplotlib, and opencv](basic_python_numpy_matplotlib_opencv\README.md)